mdespuits/validates_formatting_of/README.markdown

 The `validates_formatting_of` gem adds several convenient methods to validate things such as emails, urls, and phone numbers in a Rails application.

+# Unsupported versions

+Please note that this module takes advantage of regular expression features which are newer features in Ruby.
+Because of this, certain versions are not supported:

+* 1.8.7
+* Ruby Enterprise Edition (REE)

 # Installation

 To install `validates_formatting_of`, add the following to your `Gemfile`: